 JN: We have companies who never applied regional lockouts suddenly do so, and with the enforcement of online registration of PC games, we see an increase on restricting consumers' freedom of choice.
 I personally do not recommend my friends to buy PC games because of this restriction.
 You own the physical media, but if the company so pleases, you are unable to play it if your IP address (i.e., your current geographic location) doesn't satisfy them.
 Especially being an expat myself, I can vouch for the difficulties it creates when moving from one zone to another.
 I basically end up buying all the games again if I still want to play them online.
 Good for the publisher, of course, but not for the consumer.

-What is Play Asia’s relationship with global game publishers, considering the type of distribution that you do?
+What is Play Asia’s relationship with global game publishers?

 JN: This really depends on the publisher.
 For some territories we have very good relationships with them.
 For other territories we don't because we buy from the open market.
 The best publishers are, due to our location, Asian publishers and working with them is great.

 What do you have planned for the next six to 12 months?

 JN: I can not be specific on our plans but we have plenty of new developments in the pipeline and they will be announced in due course when they are ready.
 Play Asia in business now for nine years, and as our first decade comes to a close, we will have a bunch of new and exciting stuff coming up.

 For more information about play Asia, go to: www.play-asia.com

 Want to read other video game interviews with key figures from Sony, Microsoft and more?
 Then check out Good Gear Guide's complete interview archive.
 Follow Good Gear Guide Games on Twitter at @GameProAu or become a fan of the Facebook page.